SamuelMwasya/snakemake_workflow/README.md

 ### Snakemake Language

-The workflow is denifined in a 'snakefile' through a domain-specific language that is close to standard Python syntax.
+The workflow is denifined in a `snakefile` through a domain-specific language that is close to standard Python syntax.

 The workflow is implied by dependencies between the rules that arise from one rule needing an output file of another as an input file.